celest-dev/celest/README.md

 $ celest start
 ```

-Once the command executes, Celest will spin up a local environment and watch for changes made to your backend, and code-generate a Dart client for you to test your changes.
+Once the command executes, Celest will spin up a local environment and watch for changes made to your backend, generating a Dart client for you to test your changes.

 The CLI will also create a folder in your project called `celest`, which will include the following files.